 I want to highlight some of the many great publisher advancements in the Nordics.
-The successful use of affiliate marketing by media houses such as Schibsted, Aller Media, Nettavisen and Sanoma, both through traditional content, but also working with white label solutions has been impressive.
-Another highlight is influencer marketing that is making the move into a performance-based model and a significant impact in our region.
+The successful use of affiliate marketing by media houses such as Schibsted, Aller Media, Nettavisen and Sanoma, both through traditional content and also working with white label solutions has been impressive.
+Another highlight is influencer marketing which is making the move into a performance-based model and having a significant impact in our region.
 Together the content and influencer share in our network makes up a sizable portion and is still growing.
-Last but not least our locally based loyalty and shopping portals are using data insights to help target and shape campaigns better than anything I have seen from larger European players.
+Lastly our locally based loyalty and shopping portals are using data insights to help target and shape campaigns better than anything I have seen from larger European players.